-Chapter 7 of this Housing Element identifies a number of impediments to housing affordability.
+Chapter 4 of this Housing Element identifies a number of impediments to housing affordability.
 They include: high land costs; infrastructure deficiencies in older urbanized communities; permit processing, development review and CEQA processing procedures; excessive parking regulations; and community opposition to higher-density and affordable housing developments.
+Chapter 4 then includes numerous policies and programs aimed at removing or mitigating negative constraints and creating more certainty in the development process.

-SENATE BILL 244 - ANNEXATIONS
+SENATE BILL 244 -ANNEXATIONS